FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/02-the-biopsychosocial-model-misconceptions-and-recovery.md

 ***
 ## For Clinicians and the Care Team

+In the previous article, it was shown that researchers have established that Functional Neurological Disorder sits *"at the interface between neurology and psychiatry"*.
 > Up to 1 out of 5 people suffering with FND will end their life in suicide.